-There is nothing like time away to give you great perspective on your life.
-Our honeymoon was my first visit to Kauai, a long-time bucket list destination, and I was very impressed by the beautiful beaches, lush tropical forests, and the slow pace of the “garden island”.
+There is nothing like time away to give you a great perspective on your life.
+Our honeymoon was my first visit to Kauai, a long-time bucket list destination, and I was very impressed by the beautiful beaches, lush tropical forests, and the slow pace of the “garden island.”
 After lots of rest, great food, and awesome hikes, (in that order), I realized I am “over” a few habits I created for myself, like:

 - Feeling and saying how tired I am

 - Being too busy to connect with friends, attend family gatherings, or workout…all the stuff that makes me feel good about myself

 - Rushing everywhere I go, feeling like I never have enough time